 yes it is a hard habit to break… but also yes, us who are not guys notice when we can see you are making an effort vs not giving a damn.

-I like this suggestion from Sean:
+I like this idea from Sean:

 Suggestion: Find a person you trust, be accountable to each other, and call each other out when you use guys.
 It’s just one way to help yourself change, and it’s worked the best for me.